yoriokahiroto/YourBirthPlace/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# Tell me your favorite progarmming language
-Goal - I want contributors to help me list some favorite programing language
+# My project.
+Please tell me your own cooked food in the last week.
+One or more food is OK.

+Example:

+1.Fried chicken.

+2.Curry.

-# List of programming language
+# List of food
-1. TypeScript
+1. Karaage
-2. C++
-3. C#
-4. swift
-5. C++
-6. python
-7. R
-8. Java
-9. JavaScript
-10. Ocaml
-11. MATLAB
-12. Python
-13. Haskell
-14. Lisp